olileo1/tutorials/random_variables.md

 2. We trained our model (obviously a very easy and very simple model)
 3. We used the model to make predictions about future events, for which we don't know the outcome yet

-The **Moral of the Story** is, that almost (if not all) Machine Learning tasks can be considered as: Deriving a Theoretical Model, that can be formulate using the concept of Random Variables, using existing data.
-Using the probability distribution of this Model to predict future outcomes.
+The **Moral of the Story** is, that almost (if not all) Machine Learning tasks can be considered as: Deriving a Theoretical Model, that can be formulated based on the concept of Random Variables by using existing data and using the probability distribution of this Model to predict future outcomes.

 Of course when it comes to Machine Learning the models are much more complex, than the example with the coin toss, because you need to consider stuff like **dependent probabilities** and **multivariate random variables**.